 Bowser felt funny.
 He backed out of the fountain, a hand raised to his brow.
 He wondered if drinking too much water could give you a headache as he winced at the sudden twinge of pain.
-Maybe it was an ice-cream headache, he told himself – the water had been cold.
+Maybe it was an ice-cream headache – the water had been cold.

 Unlike Bowser, Mario hadn't been negatively affected by the energy transfer at all.
 He had plenty more power to spare, after all, and obliviously followed Starlow through the door to the next area.
 She had generated a short climb for the Bros. to ensure their legs accustomed to non-aquatic usage, and at the top, the plumber twins caught sight of a pair of pipes, one in the roof, and one in the ground, with the bottom one blocked by a monstrous bug.
 It was another figment of Bowser's subconscious – a reason for why he couldn't breathe fire.
 The instability made manifest.